-- 3. From the Service list, select the service or game that you will host on your network.
-If the service does not appear in the list, see Add a Custom Service on page 106. - 4.
+- 3. From the Service list, select the service or game that you host on your network.
+If the service does not appear in the list, see Add a Custom Service on page 114. - 4.
 From the Action list, select the action that you want. - 5.
-In the corresponding Send to LAN Server field, enter the last digit of the IP address of your local computer that will provide this service.

-6. Click Apply.
+In the corresponding Send to LAN Server field, enter the last digit of the IP address of your local computer that provides this service. - 6.
+Click Apply.
 The service appears in the list in the screen.